wuzhengy/TAU/README.md

 # TAU - Decentralized communication with high-scaling blockchain economy.
-## this is imorpheus design notes recording key concepts in TAU
+### this is design notes recording key concepts in TAU
 Core UI experienses
 - decentralized community social chat with crypto-coins circulation
    * Create a Chat